brooklynrail/brooklynrail-platform/content/people/david-rhodes.md

 pronouns: he/him
 short_bio: New York-based artist and writer **David Rhodes** is originally from Manchester, UK.
 He is a regular contributor to the _Brooklyn Rail_ and  has published reviews in _Artforum_, _artcritical_, among other publications.
+He has paintings in the permanent collections of The Museum of Fine Arts Houston and The Huntington Museum, Los Angeles.
+He published a book on Bernard Frize in 2019, part of the Lund Humphries series on contemporary painting, edited by Barry Schwabsky.
 portraits:
   - media: 2021/06/david-rhodes
 rail_contributor_url: https://brooklynrail.org/contributor/David-Rhodes